-Students who assume part-time status for any reason are not guaranteed placement in a Professional Work Setting SEL facility and therefore may be delayed in their completion of the required supervised experiential learning and graduation.
+Students who assume part-time status for any reason are not guaranteed placement in a Professional Work Setting SEL facility and therefore may be delayed in their completion of the required SEL and graduation.
 Arrangements for advancement to Professional Work Setting SEL must be confirmed on an individual, space-available basis.

-The Professional Work Setting SEL is incorporated into a series of sequential courses beginning with the Fall Term of the Second Year and continuing in to program Year 3.
-The courses are identified on the Dietitian Nutritionist Program curriculum plan (Appendix B) as: HRS 2631, HRS 2625, HRS 2647: Supervised experiential practice: Community/Public Health, HRS 2648: Supervised experiential practice 1, HRS 2654 Practicum in Dietetics 1, HRS 2651: Supervised experiential practice 2, HRS 2652: Supervised experiential practice 3; and HRS 2649 and 2653 QI Research Project; and HRS 2656 Practicum in Dietetics 2.
+The Professional Work Setting SEL is incorporated into a series of sequential courses beginning with the Fall Term of the Second Year and continuing into program Year 3.
+The courses are identified on the Dietitian Nutritionist Program curriculum plan (Appendix B) as: HRS 2631, HRS 2625, HRS 2647: Experiential Practice: Community Nutrition, HRS 2657: Experiential Practice 1, HRS 2654 Practicum in Dietetics 1, HRS 2672: Experiential Practice 2, HRS 2652: Experiential Practice 3; and HRS 2658 Capstone Project 1 and 2674 Capstone Project 2; and HRS 2659Practicum in Dietetics 2.